Ginger Compress Aids in Healing

 The heat activity of the compress stimulates the blood and tissue circulation in the area being treated which then facilitates the excretion of the dispersed toxins.
 It is effective in dissolving hardened accumulations of fats, proteins or minerals.
 Examples are kidney stones, gallbladder stones, cysts and benign tumours such as uterine fibroids.

 Many types of acute or chronic pain can be relieved such as rheumatism, arthritis, backaches, cramps, kidney stone attacks, toothaches, stiff neck, frozen shoulder and similar problems.
+It is very effective for those suffering from asthma but will be effective ONLY when dietary recommendations are followed.

 A ginger compress can speed up the improvement from a variety of inflammatory conditions, like bronchitis, prostate infection, bladder inflammation, intestinal inflammations (but never appendicitis).
 It is effective in relieving congestive conditions like asthma.